Dring Dring! How to Have French Phone Conversations Like a Pro

 Regardless of how well you may or may not know a person, if their identity is temporarily unknown, it’s best to be polite (dare I say formal) rather than grunting a (very) casual “C’est qui ?”
 (Who is it?).
 Here are two alternatives:

-Qui est à l’appareil ?
+- Qui est à l’appareil ?
 (Who is on the phone?)

 Un appareil is French for a device, and in the contexts of phone conversations, it refers to the phone.

-C’est de la part de qui ?
+- C’est de la part de qui ?
 (Who is calling/speaking, please?)

 More broadly speaking, the expression “de la part de” means “on behalf of.”

-Playing the Waiting Game During a Phone Call
+Holding During a French Phone Call

 They say that patience is a virtue.
 I believe this to be especially true when you’re forced to listen to hold music (which I’ve been led to believe is the same all over the world, thanks to extensive personal research).